odoo/documentation/content/applications/hr/attendances.rst

 settings.

-If left blank, the user can only view their own information on the *Attendances* application dashboard, and can view their own personal attendance records under the reporting feature.
-Everyone else's attendance records will be hidden from view on the report.
+If left blank, the user can only view their own information on the *Attendances* application dashboard and can view their own personal attendance records under the reporting feature.
+All other attendance records are hidden from view on the report.
 There is no access to either the kiosk mode or the configuration menu.

 .. _attendances/approvers:

 Approvers
 ---------

-The only other scenario where different information may be accessible in the *Attendances* application is for approvers.
-If a user does *not* have administrative rights for the *Attendances* application, but they are set as an employee's approver for the *Attendances* application, that user will be able to view the attendance records for that specific employee, as well as make modifications to that employee's attendance records (when necessary).
-This applies to all employee's the user is listed as the *Attendances* application approver.
-Approvers are typically managers, though this is not necessary.
+The **only** other scenario where different information may be accessible in the *Attendances* application is for approvers.
+If a user does *not* have administrative rights for the *Attendances* application, but they are set as an employee's approver for the *Attendances* application, that user is able to view the attendance records for that specific employee, as well as make modifications to that employee's attendance records, if necessary.
+This applies to all employees for whom the user is listed as the *Attendances* application approver.
+Approvers are typically managers, though this is not required.

 To see who the attendance approver is for an employee, navigate to the :menuselection:`Employees application` and click on the specific employee.
-Click on the :guilabel:`Work Information` tab, and scroll to the :guilabel:`Approvers` section, and check the :guilabel:`Attendance` field.
-The person selected will be able to view that employees' attendance records, both on the *Attendances* application dashboard as well as in the attendance reports, and make modifications to their records.
+Click on the :guilabel:`Work Information` tab, scroll to the :guilabel:`Approvers` section, and check the :guilabel:`Attendance` field.
+The person selected is able to view that employees' attendance records, both on the *Attendances* application dashboard as well as in the attendance reports, and make modifications to their records.

 Configuration
 =============

-There are very few configurations needed in the *Attendances* application.
+Few configurations are needed in the *Attendances* application.
 Determining how employees check in and out, defining how the kiosks function, and determining how extra hours are computed are all set in the Configuration menu.
-Navigate to the :menuselection:`Attendances application--> Configuration` to access the configuration menu.
+Navigate to the :menuselection:`Attendances application --> Configuration` to access the configuration menu.

 Modes